 Hence, expectations play an important role in the types of content you deliver on your site.[Tweet “expectations play a role in the types of content you deliver”]

 Notice, the distinction isn’t between whether the company targets businesses or consumers — WebMD is decidedly consumer-oriented.
-It’s based on visitor expectations of what the visit should look like.
+It’s based on visitor expectations of what the visitor should look like.

 Target audience and content marketing strategy